CONCEPT ANALYSIS

 Overview

 The CyberFiber Network is the Sprawl's nervous system.
-Every consciousness license verification, every Cognitive Bandwidth Market trade, every corporate directive, every fragment of data moving between any two points in the Sprawl travels through CyberFiber's glass.
+Every consciousness license verification, every trade, every corporate directive, every fragment of data moving between any two points in the Sprawl travels through CyberFiber's glass.
 The infrastructure beneath the infrastructure.

 The optimization is not wrong.
 It is optimizing for revenue per terabit.
 Revenue per terabit is not a measure that notices when four thousand people in Sector 12 share a single spliced connection to the consciousness licensing system.